 Links: FOTW homepage | search | disclaimer and copyright | write us | mirrors

-Marseillan is today divided into two boroughs, Marseillan-Ville, whose port of commerce was very active in the 19th century, and Marseillan-Plage, built on the mouth of the grau de Pisse-Saumes to the Mediterranean Sea.
+Marseillan is today divided into two boroughs, Marseillan-Ville, whose port of commerce was very active in the XIXth century, and Marseillan-Plage, built on the mouth of the grau de Pisse-Saumes to the Mediterranean Sea.
 The lagoon of Tahu (étang de Thau) stretches over 7,500 hectares and is linked to the Mediterranean Sea by two narrow bottlenecks locally called grau.
 The southern grau is the grau de Pisse-Saumes (Pisses refers to piss and Saumes to brackish - saumâtre - water).
-The lagoon of Thau includes the biggest zostera (eelgrass) patch in Europe.
-Eelgrass is a marine plant forming dense patches used by several marine organisms to live and breed.
+The lagoon of Thau includes the biggest zostera patch in Europe.
+The zostera (eelgrass?) is a marine plant forming dense patches used by several marine organisms to live and breed.
 A part of the lagoon is made of abandoned salt marshes, colonized today by birds.
-The main activities in the lagoon of Thau are mussel, oyster (Bouzigues) and shellfish farming.
+The main activity in the lagoon of Thau are mussel, oyster (oysters from Bouzigues) and shellfish farming.

 Marseillan is also located on the mouth of the canal du Midi, a 241-km long canal linking the Atlantic Ocean and the Mediterraean Sea via the river Garonne.
-The canal was built from 1666 to 1681 by engineer Pierre-Paul de Riquet (1604-680), baron of Bonrepos and general collector of the gabelle (salt tax) in Languedoc.
+The canal was built from 1666 to 1681 by engineer Pierre-Paul de Riquet (1604-680), baron de Bonrepos and general collector of the gabelle (salt tax) in Languedoc.
 The main difficulty in the building of the canal was the crossing of the sill of Naurouze (a.k.a. as sill of Lauraguais), located 194 m a.s.l.
-Riquet decided tocollect water from several small rivers descending from the Montagne Noire in order to increase the waterflow in the canal.
+Riquet decided to collect water from several small rivers descending from the Montagne Noire in order to increase the waterflow in the canal.
 Colbert was presented the project in 1662 and authorised its realization in 1666.
-Riquet paid one-third of the costs of the project with his own fortune but died six months before the inauguration of the canal.
-The canal was named canal royal du Languedoc, then canal des Deux-Mers, and eventually canal du Midi in 1789.
+Riquet paid one-third of the cost of the project with his own fortune but died six months before the inauguration of the canal.
+The canal was named canal royal du Languedoc, then canal des Deux-Mers, and finally canal du Midi in 1789.
 After the Restauration, the Riquet family was retroceded the rights on the canal.
-Purchased in 1897 by the French state, the canal is today no longer adapted to the transport of goods but has a very strong historical and heritage value.
-Also used for irrigation, the canal is listed on the World Heritage List by UNESCO.
+In 1897, the French state purchased the canal.
+The canal is today no longer adapted to the transport of goods but has a very strong historical and heritage value.
+It is also used for irrigation.
+The canal was recently listed on the World Heritage List by UNESCO.

-The statue of the Republic placed in front of the town hall is said to be the oldest Marianne in France.
-Made by Taillefer, bought after a public fund raising, and inaugurated on 1 November 1878, Marianne is crowned with laurel and tramples on a fleur-de-lis.
+The statue of the Republic placed in front of the city hall is the oldest Marianne in France.
+It was made by Taillefer, bought after a public fund raising, and inaugurated on 1 November 1878.
+The Republic is crowned with laurel and tramples on a fleur de lys.
 She holds in her right hand the tables of the Constitution and in her left hand the triangle of equality.

 Ivan Sache, 6 March 2004

-The flag of Marseillan is blue with the municipal logo.
+The flag of Marseillan is made of the municipal logotype on a blue field.

-The main element of the logo is a crab.
-The inhabitants of Marseillan are nicknamed "Crabs".
-The local football-club, founded in 1907, is called Le Crabe Sportif Marseillanais.
+The main element of the logotype is a crab.
+The inhabitants of Marseillan are nicknamed "the crabs from Marseillan".
+For instance, the local football-club, founded in 1907, is called Le Crabe Sportif Marseillanais.